ds300/lazyrepo/README.md

 - A human-friendly config format
 - Palpably sensible defaults
-- Helpful concise feedback to aid tweaking/debugging your builds
+- Concise feedback to aid tweaking/debugging your builds

 Trust me, the whole situation is so delightful it will make you wish there was a `:chefs-kiss:` emoji.